 The London Colney aerodrome and accommodations were in general primitive, but some of the American cadets were lodged at the Red Lion in nearby Radlett where, as Marvin Kent Curtis wrote his sister, they were “more comfortably settled than at any other place I have been in the R.F.C. . . .
 I am rooming with five other Americans who came over with me, Fry of Columbia, Tenn., Fred Stillman, Matthiessen and Wicks—all Yale men, and Austin Morrison of Iron River, Mich.”13

 At 74 T.S.
 Morrison would have trained on Avros, again initially dual and then solo.
 By mid-February he was ready to do the requisite cross country flight which typically consisted of flying south via Northolt to Hounslow and back.14 Jesse Campbell noted in his diary on February 17, 1918, that “Morrison, Matheson [sic], and Roberts did their cross country this afternoon and came back in fog.”
 Presumably not long after this Morrison moved on to training on Sopwith Pups and completed the other requirements to graduate from this stage of R.F.C. training.
-In March he probably moved to No. 56 T.S., across the field at London Colney from No. 74.
+On March 8, 1918, he, along with Matthiessen and Roberts, moved to No. 56 T.S., across the field at London Colney from No. 74.
 No. 74 became an operational squadron preparing to go to France in early March, and the Americans in training were reassigned.

 On March 6, 1918, Pershing forwarded the recommendation for Morrison’s commission to Washington; approval came back on March 17, 1918, and Morrison was placed on active duty on March 29, 1918.15 It appears that he was then at Shoreham-by-the-Sea.15a Morrison’s fellow second Oxford detachment member George Augustus Vaughn was posted there at about the same time.
 In a letter home, Vaughn wrote that “I don’t know yet why I am here, so I am just wandering around until I can find out from Headquarters.
 I was expecting to go to Scotland . . .
 I expect my stay will be very short. . . .”15b And, indeed, Vaughn proceeded almost immediately to Ayr.
 This would seem to make sense, given that the training squadron at Shoreham (No. 3) is described as intended for training “pilots from scratch”and thus no longer relevant for Vaughn or Morrison.15c And yet the planes at Shoreham included Pups, Camels, and S.E.5s, suggesting that Morrison could have put in useful time there.15d Morrison’s friendship with a Shoreham family (about whom more below) certainly suggests a prolonged stay.
 Whether he, like Vaughn and others, eventually went on to either Ayr or Marske for advanced training is not evident from the sources available to me.